-Students are required to complete placement testing in English, mathematics, reading, health, and/or other areas in the Testing Center, Room S116, and/or the Clinton Extension Center.
+Students are required to complete placement testing in English, mathematics, reading, health, and/or other areas in the Testing Center, Room S116, and/or the Clinton Extension Center and/or Fairview Park Plaza Center.
 Test results will be used to determine a student's eligibility for courses with prerequisites and/or placement in developmental courses (courses numbered 087 through 098).

 Students unsure about their placement into reading/writing courses should contact a counselor in the Student Services Center or the Dean of Communications.